Bio-Techne (TECH)

 Bio-Techne Trailing 12-Month Operating Margin (GAAP)

-In Q3, Bio-Techne generated an operating margin profit margin of 16.6%, up 2.8 percentage points year on year.
-This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.
+This quarter, Bio-Techne generated an operating margin profit margin of 18.4%, up 2.4 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share